 Canola Council of Canada: http://www.canola-council.org/clubroot/identify_clubroot.aspx

-The Alberta Clubroot Management Committee has developed an Alberta Clubroot Management Plan to give producers and industry representatives information on how to prevent the spread of this disease: http://www.canola.ab.ca/clubroot_management_plan.pdf
+The Alberta Clubroot Management Plan was developed by the Alberta Clubroot Management Committee to give producers and industry representatives information on how to prevent the spread of this disease: http://www.canola.ab.ca/clubroot_management_plan.pdf

 Wild boar, when at large

 In the spring of 2008, wild boar when at large was added as a pest to the APA by the Minister of the Department of Agriculture and Rural Development.
 In October of 2008, the Minister announced a program whereby municipalities could enter into agreement and pay $50 per pair of wild boar ears to area residents.
 The M.D. entered into the agreement and also decided to increase the incentive to $100 per pair of ears in the hopes of eradicating this agricultural pest.
-The program is set to end Dec.
-31st 2009, and the M.D. has set a budget cap of $5,000 for this program.
-This means the first 100 pair of wild boar ears turned in in 2009 will receive the full $100 per pair.
-Should we receive more than 100 pair in 2009 then the incentive will revert to the $50 per pair which Alberta Agriculture has agreed to reimburse.
+The program is set to end in March 2018.
 Only wild boar legally harvested in the M.D. of Smoky River is eligible for this program.
-Should you need further information don't hesitate to contact the Agricultural Fieldman 780-837-2221 or
+Should you need further information don’t hesitate to contact the Agricultural Fieldman 780-837-2221 ext.
+115 or e-mail: firstname.lastname@example.org

 Fusarium Headblight (FHB) of Cereals